 Recipient Charities

 We put on a pretty awesome event every year, something that we at H.O.P.E. are very proud of.
-Great volleyball games, sun, sand, great food options and loads of entertainment, both via the HOT Lounge & the H.O.P.E.
-Mainstage.
-We don’t just do this for fun (that happens while we do it!) but to give back to our charities that will benefit from the proceeds of July 13th 2024!
+Great volleyball games, sun, sand, great food options and loads of entertainment, via both the HOT Lounge and the Main Bar.
+We don’t just do this for fun (that happens while we do it!) but to give back to our charities that will benefit from the proceeds of HOPE Volleyball SummerFest!

 Since H.O.P.E. started in 1982 we have been able to support more than 200 local charities and their programs through our funding.
 Together with your support of registering a team, buying a concert ticket, donating through our website, sponsoring our event, being an exhibitor or vendor – we are able to continue to give back to our community charities and assist them in the important work that they do!